-For schools or parts of schools without mechanical ventilation, school boards are expected to place standalone high efficiency particulate air (HEPA) filter units in all classrooms and learning environments.
+For schools or parts of schools without mechanical ventilation, school boards are expected to place standalone high efficiency particulate air (HEPA) filter units in all classrooms and learning environments, including classrooms, gyms, libraries, lunchrooms, child care spaces, administrative spaces and portables with no or poor mechanical ventilation, before students return to class.
 These units ensure particle filtration of air and improve air exchange.
 These units must be sized for the classroom or learning environment that is being used.
 In larger classrooms and learning environments, more than one HEPA unit may be required.

+For schools with mechanical ventilation, school boards are expected to place a standalone HEPA filter unit in every occupied full-day kindergarten (FDK) classroom as an additional health and safety measure to recognize that junior and senior kindergarten students are not masked in the classroom.
 In addition, school boards are encouraged to support outdoor education where possible and open windows where this augments ventilation for classrooms and learning environments.